 Another public health concern is tobacco litter which is hazardous to children and wildlife.
 Cigarette butts are the most frequently littered item.
 Cigarette butts are not biodegradable as most people think, it can take the acetate(plastic) filters many years to decompose.
 Toxic chemicals the cigarette filter was designed to trap can leak out into aquatic ecosystems, threatening the quality of water and many aquatic lifeforms.

-Tobacco-Free CCA is working to establish more tobacco free outdoor areas around clubs, businesses, college campuses and other grounds.
+Tobacco-Free CCA is working to establish more tobacco free outdoor areas around clubs, businesses, college campuses, workplaces, and other grounds.
 Contact Tobacco-Free CCA for sample policies, signage and/or assistance in creating outdoor tobacco use policies.

 Asst.
 Coordinator Community Engagement